 Typical thoracic outlet syndrome symptoms are very similar to many other upper back and neck pain conditions.
 They are agonizing, disabling and often unbearable to endure.
 Thoracic outlet syndrome is a diagnosis on the rise and might just become the next major component of the back pain epidemic.

-TOS is very different than most other suspected causes of dorsalgia for one main reason.
+Thoracic outlet is very different than most other suspected causes of dorsalgia for one main reason.
 Although a pinched nerve is usually still implicated as being the source of pain, the compression mechanism does not exist in the spine itself.
 Instead, the deep and/or superficial muscles of the upper back and shoulders are blamed for clamping down on the nerves, causing the symptoms which make thoracic outlet such a nightmarish torture.

-This narrative provides a comprehensive account of the symptoms of thoracic outlet conditions in the upper dorsal anatomy.
+This narrative provides a comprehensive account of the symptoms of thoracic outlet syndrome conditions in the upper dorsal anatomy.

-Pain is the most common and universal symptomatic expression of TOS.
+Pain is the most common and universal symptomatic expression of thoracic outlet.
 Pain might be localized in the upper thoracic spine and lower cervical spine or might radiate into the head, face, shoulder, axilla, arm, wrist, hand or upper frontal torso.
 Pain may be constant or come and go.
 The expression of pain might feel dull, sharp or akin to burning.
 It is also probable that certain activities and positions might aggravate the painful occurrence, while other positions might alleviate it.

 Some patients experience severe headaches along with their upper back pain and neck pain syndromes.
 These headaches often begin in the upper cervical spine, at the base of the occipital bone and penetrate inwards into the substance of the head itself.